davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 This would have entitled him to have withdrawn (and voted with) 150 UNI at that time.
 I, by contrast, could have only withdrawn and voted with the 100 UNI I had just deposited.

-So, it seems what we need to look at are _rebased balances_.
+So, it seems what we need to look at are _rebased balances_, not deposits.
 The rebased balances would have led us to the correct conclusion: Ben's voting preference should have 50% more voting weight than mine.
 If the aUNI contract holds 250 UNI and Ben is entitled to 150 of that, Ben should be able to determine 60% (150/250) of the votes aUNI casts, and I the